ellesandrinevillanueva/Villanueva_ProgrammingAssignments/README.md

 # ECE-2112-PA-1
-#### Villanueva, Elle Sandrine P. | 2ECE-C | Date Submitted: August 27, 2026
+#### Villanueva, Elle Sandrine P. | 2ECE-C
-### Objective
+This repository contains Programming Assignment 1 for the course Advanced Computer Programming, S.Y.
+2026-2027.
+The objectives are to:

+1. Utilize basic Python functions, operators, and string operations;
+2. Manipulate strings using recognized string methods;
+3. Manipulate lists through sequence unpacking; and
+4. Construct user-defined Python functions that return a specified result.
 ## A. Word Rotation Problem

+This problem requires a function that moves the first character to the end while keeping the capitalization of all characters.

-This function uses slicing to retain characters from index 1, extract index 0, and place it at the end.
+The function uses slicing to extract the character at index 0, retain characters from index 1 onwards, and place the character at index 0 at the end.

 * `rotate_word()` - a user-defined function that prints out the second and the following characters, placing the first character in the end.